Publications

 9. Constrained discrete black-box optimization using mixed-integer programming.
 T. P. Papalexopoulos, C. Tjandraatmadja, R. Anderson, J. P. Vielma and D. Belanger.
 In K. Chaudhuri and S. Jegelka and L. Song and C. Szepesvaria and G. Niu and S. Sabato, editors, Proceedings of the 39th International Conference on Machine Learning (ICML 2022), Proceedings of Machine Learning Research 162, 2022. pp. 17295-17322.

 10. Nonconvex piecewise linear functions: Advanced formulations and simple modeling tools.
 J. Huchette and J. P. Vielma.
-To appear in Operations Research, 2022.
+Operations Research 71, 2022. pp. 1835-1856.

 • Formulations in this paper has been adopted by Gurobi v9.5.